LaPhilosophie/IoT-vulnerable/Tenda/AC18/formSetClientState_limitSpeedUp.md

 ## Vulnerability details

 The Tenda AC18 V15.03.05.05 firmware has a stack overflow vulnerability in the `formSetClientState` function.
 The `v10` variable receives the `limitSpeedUp` parameter from a POST request.
 The value is directly used in a `sprintf` function and passes to a local variable on the stack, which can override the return address of the function.
-The user-provided `v10` can trigger this security vulnerability.
+The user-provided `limitSpeedUp` can trigger this security vulnerability.

 ![image-20240306000226211](https://raw.githubusercontent.com/abcdefg-png/images/main/image-20240306000226211.png)